Table of Contents[Hide][Show]

 Nestled alongside the Mississippi River in the northwest corner of Illinois, the gently rolling hills of Jo Daviess County make this one of the prettiest parts of the state.

 The Great River Road National Scenic Byway runs along both sides of the river from its headwaters up north all the way down to the Gulf of Mexico.
-But the 125 miles from Galena south to Muscatine, Iowa, on the bluffs above the Mississippi, offer some of the best glimpses of the river and the trees that border it.
+But the 125 miles from Galena south to Muscatine, Iowa, on the bluffs above the Mississippi, are my favorite for seeing glimpses of the river and the trees in their brilliant fall colors.

 Take Route 20 south of Galena to Fulton, pick up Route 84 to the Quad Cities, then take Route 92 into Muscatine for the best views.

-To see the fall colors from the Mississippi River, hop on board the Celebration Belle, a non-gaming riverboat that offers Fall Foliage cruises in early October that includes lunch.
+To see the fall colors from the Mississippi River, hop on board the Celebration Belle, a non-gaming riverboat that offers lunchtime Fall Foliage cruises in early October.

 3. Door County, Wisconsin

-Peak foliage in Door County is predicted to be the second week of October.
+Peak foliage in Door County is predicted to be in early October.

 4. Wisconsin Dells